-- Became law in June 2015 → Final rules issued in June 2016. - Only available to Minnesota-based companies. - All investors must be Minnesota residents and all Minnesota residents can be investors. - Offerings must be made online through a "MNvest Portal" registered with the Minnesota Department of Commerce. - Issuers may create their own MNvest portal or work with a third-party host platform. - MNvest Portals do not need to be registered broker-dealers. - ➤ However, only registered BDs can charge "transaction based" fees; Non-BDs can only charge flat fees.
+- Became law in June → Final rules pending. - Only available to Minnesota-based companies. - All investors must be Minnesota residents and all Minnesota residents can be investors. - Offerings must be made online through a "MNvest Portal" registered with the Minnesota Department of Commerce. - Issuers may create their own MNvest portal or work with a third-party host platform. - MNvest Portals do not need to be registered broker-dealers. - ➤ However, only registered BDs can charge "transaction based" fees; Non-BDs can only charge flat fees.